nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>
 ![Exit command not saved warning](images/screenshots/ExitCommandNotSavedWarning.png)
 <br/>
-If you press Enter again, your changes are discarded and you are led back to the main view.
+If you press Enter again, your changes are discarded and you are led back to the main window.
 If you press Esc key, the exit is cancelled and you can continue working on the profile page.
 <br/>
 ![Exit command not saved cancel](images/screenshots/ExitCommandNotSavedCancel.png)